 With regard to aligning Senior Executives' interests with the interests of DEXUS's investors, the Board has put in place a deferred performance scheme that it considers ensures an alignment of Senior Executives' interests with all investors.
-A description of the Senior Executives' payment scheme is contained in the Remuneration Report starting on page 14 of this Annual Report.
+A description of the Senior Executives' payment scheme is contained in the Remuneration Report starting on page 3 in the Financial Statements.

 All employees are required to provide an annual declaration confirming his or her understanding and compliance with the Employee Trading Policy.
 Risk and Governance undertakes regular monitoring of the security registers.

-All policies and procedures are available on our website at www.dexus.com/corporategovernance
+Please refer to www.dexus.com/corporategovernance for a copy of the Key Management Personnel and Employee Trading Policies.